 Summer 2018 -

-Paula Correa is a fifth year undergraduate student at SFU completing her Major in Linguistics, Extended Minor in Psychology, Minors in Learning and Developmental Disabilities and Early Learning, and a Certificate in Speech Sciences.
-Outside of the lab, she currently works as a SLP Assistant (SLPA) working with children with Autism Spectrum Disorder (ASD).
+Paula Correa is completed her BA in Linguistics at SFU in May 2019, with an Extended Minor in Psychology, Minors in Learning and Developmental Disabilities and Early Learning, and a Certificate in Speech Sciences.
+Outside of the lab, she currently works as a SLP Assistant (SLP-A) working with children with Autism Spectrum Disorder (ASD).
 Upon graduation, she hopes to pursue a career in Speech-Language Pathology.
 She is particularly interested in the factors affecting speech and language in bilingual infants and children with developmental disorders.
 Apart from working with children, Paula enjoys being a foodie and (loudly) singing show tunes from musicals.